CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora: Related Work

 \subsection{Challenges in MLLM-based approaches}

-In contrast to small-scale image-caption datasets such as MS COCO \cite{lin2014microsoft}, as shown in Figure\ref{fig:motivation2}, which comprises 165,000 images with text descriptions averaging 11.53 tokens and corresponding to a single ground-truth image, AToMiC presents a more realistic simulation of LLIR applications.
+In contrast to small-scale image-caption datasets such as MS COCO \cite{lin2014microsoft}, as shown in Figure \ref{fig:motivation2}, which comprises 165,000 images with text descriptions averaging 11.53 tokens and corresponding to a single ground-truth image, AToMiC presents a more realistic simulation of LLIR applications.
 It uses longer, multi-faceted (ambiguous) real-world documents, averaging 415 text tokens, and maps them to multiple ground-truth images.
-These characteristics of LLIR introduce challenges to state-of-the-art MLLM-based approaches \cite{DBLP:journals/corr/abs-2303-18013,DBLP:journals/corr/abs-2401-02838} which are primarily in the realms of retrieval effectiveness and computational efficiency.
+The characteristics of LLIR present challenges for state-of-the-art MLLM-based approaches, primarily concerning retrieval effectiveness and computational efficiency, due to their reliance on a robust visual encoder \cite{long157,long2024crisisvit}.

 In regard to retrieval effectiveness, the issues manifest in two ways.
 First, the complexity and multi-faceted nature of long documents introduce semantic ambiguities, making it more difficult for injective models to accurately discern text-to-image similarities.
 Second, this challenge is further exacerbated by the expanded pool of candidate images, complicating the task of identifying the most relevant matches.